Melancthon Smith: The U.S. Army and the Antebellum

 On the same day Smith was appointed a Brevet 2nd Lieutenant of Infantry and posted to the Texan frontier in the 8th U.S. Infantry Regiment, in the company of Bvt.
 Major James Longstreet.
 He served at Fort McKavett and Camp Johnston and was finally commissioned as a full 2nd Lieutenant on December 7, 1852.
 He continued his frontier duty at Fort Chadbourne and Ringgold Barracks until he resigned his officer commission on November 9, 1854.

 He moved to eastern Mississippi to become a planter.
 In 1853 he married Mary Emma Minnie Forney of Huntsville, Alabama; and their marriage eventually brought two daughters and two sons.
-Getting active in the local militia he was elected Major General in 1857, and commanded the 2nd Division, representing the 14 southern counties of Mississippi.
+Getting active in the Mississippi Militia he was elected Major General in 1857, and commanded the 2nd Division, representing the 14 southern counties of Mississippi.
 About this time he also was elected as the representative of Clarke County to the State Legislature; and as Chairman of the Military Committee of the House.